ktorio/ktor-documentation/topics/server-static-content.md

 ### Default file response {id="default-file"}

-The `default()` function provides the ability to reply with a file for any request inside static route that has no corresponding file.
+The `default()` function provides the ability to reply with a file for any request inside a static route that has no corresponding file.

 ```kotlin
 ```

-{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="15-16,21"}
+{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="17-18,23"}

 In this example when the client requests a resource that doesn't exist, the `index.html` file will be served as a response.

 ### Content type {id="content-type"}

-By default, Ktor tries to guess value of the `Content-Type` header from the file extension.
+By default, Ktor tries to guess the value of the `Content-Type` header from the file extension.
 You can use the `contentType()` function to set the `Content-Type` header explicitly.

 ```kotlin
 ```

-{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="22,33-38,45"}
+{src="snippets/static-files/src/main/kotlin/com/example/Application.kt" include-lines="24,35-40,47"}

-In this example, the response for file `html-file.txt` will have `Content-Type: text/html` header, and for every other file default behaviour will be applied.
+In this example, the response for the file `html-file.txt` will have the `Content-Type: text/html` header, and for every other file the default behavior will be applied.

 ### Caching {id="caching"}